-This river runs eastward from Little Kandiyohi Lake to Rockford, where it converges with the North Fork to form the Crow River State Water Trail.
-Canoeists and kayakers can take advantage of the Luce Line Trail near Hutchinson for a bicycle shuttle.
-This gentle river is perfect for beginning paddlers when water levels are normal, but can flow quickly after significant rainfall.
-The South Fork has very few rapids; none are difficult (Class I or less).
-About rapids classes.
+The Crow River's South Fork runs eastward from Little Kandiyohi Lake to Rockford, where it converges with the North Fork.
+This gentle river is perfect for beginning paddlers when water levels are normal, but it can flow quickly after significant rainfall.

 Fish and wildlife

-Long ago, between 1200b.c. and 1700a.d., the South Fork was the home of one of the earliest native peoples known as the Woodland Culture.
+Between 1200 B.C. and 1700 A.D., the South Fork was the home of one of the earliest native peoples known as the Woodland Culture.
 The Woodland Culture was a hunting and gathering people that depended upon the seasons and available resources to live.
 Later, the Dakota Indians used this area for hunting and temporary lodging.
-The river was originally named "Hassan" by Native Americans, which means "maple leaf", but was renamed "Crow" by Ojibwa Indians for the black bird they called "marauder of newly planted corn."
-It was only until 1851 with the Treaty of Traverse de Sioux that the area was opened for settlement by white pioneers.
+The river was originally named "Hassan" by Native Americans, which means "maple leaf," but was renamed "Crow" by Ojibwe Indians for the black bird they called "marauder of newly planted corn."
+It was only after 1851 with the Treaty of Traverse de Sioux that the area was opened to Euro-American families.

 Though agricultural development was difficult due to the wooded landscape, farming was the chief occupation for over a hundred years.
 Agricultural lands still form the vast majority of the South Fork watershed, but some residents are beginning to shift away from agricultural jobs, with some even commuting to the Twin Cities for work.